chrismcfee/reverseproxyplustwocomposes/mender-server/extra/README-release_tool.md

 This tool is for internal consumption only, and should not be used outside of Mender development.

-The `release_tool.py` script has four main modes of operation:
+The `release_tool.py` script has three main modes of operation:

 * Querying the version of a component in the docker-compose environment.

 * Setting the version of a component in the docker-compose environment.

-* Tagging, building, and releasing Mender stable releases
+* Tagging, building, and releasing.

-* Tagging Hosted Mender releases

 ## Querying docker-compose versions